mulesoft-assets/template-sfdc2sieb-account-aggregation/README.md

 + attachment.name `accounts_report.csv`

 # API Calls <a name="apicalls"/>
 Salesforce imposes limits on the number of API Calls that can be made.
-Therefore calculating this amount may be an important factor to consider.
-The Anypoint Template calls to the API can be calculated using the formula:

-***1 + X + X / 200***

-Being ***X*** the number of Accounts to be synchronized on each run.

-The division by ***200*** is because, by default, Accounts are gathered in groups of 200 for each Upsert API Call in the commit step.
-Also consider that this calls are executed repeatedly every polling cycle.

-For instance if 10 records are fetched from origin instance, then 12 api calls will be made (1 + 10 + 1).
+This Anypoint Template calls both systems just once so this is not something to worry about.

 # Customize It!<a name="customizeit"/>